 To be honest, we don’t mean to say that WordPress is difficult to use and operate.
 However, because the features that WordPress provides are more diverse, you also need to do a few extra steps.
 So, for Blogspot vs WordPress in terms of ease of use and creation, the winner is Blogger.

 WordPress vs Blogspot: Site Management

-Up here, you already know how easy it is to create a blog with Blogger or WordPress.
+You already know how easy it is to create a blog with Blogger or WordPress.
 However, creating a blog is not the same as managing a blog.
 The platform chosen will determine how much convenience is offered when you have to manage and maintain a blog.
-Please note, managing a blog means that you must always update it and implement Search Engine Optimization (SEO).
+Please note, that managing a blog means that you must always update it and implement Search Engine Optimization (SEO).